Cardinal-Cryptography/aleph-node-runner/README.md

 A convenience wrapper for running a node, using the Aleph Node docker image under the hood.

-Note that this tool always mainatins the latest versions for Testnet and Mainnet (and auto-updates itself). **There should never be a reason to have it on anything else than the latest `main` branch commit.**
+Note that this tool always maintains the latest versions for Testnet and Mainnet (and auto-updates itself). **There should never be a reason to have it on anything else than the latest `main` branch commit.**

 ## Prerequisites

-You will need `docker` and `wget`.
+You will need `docker`, `wget` and `curl`.
 If you are using Linux, we recommend that you add your user to the `docker` group so that using `docker` doesn’t require sudo access.
 You can find the instructions [here](https://docs.docker.com/engine/install/linux-postinstall/).

 Clone the repo at https://github.com/Cardinal-Cryptography/aleph-node-runner: